 Once eligibility requirements have been approved, there are steps to be taken in order to determine costs and feasibility, and on obtaining necessary permits:

-1) Site servicing research: costs/requirements for sewer and water connections, electrical service, gas installation.
+1) Site servicing research: costs/requirements for sewer and water connections, electrical service, and gas installation.

 2) Pre-application review: survey and plans for engineering, design, and landscaping pre-application reviews.

-3) Application process: submit permit application and meet related requirements.
+3) Application process: submit a permit application and meet related requirements.

 The average LWH living space is 550ft², with 1 or 1½ stories, 1 or 2 bedrooms, and costs between $100,000 to $400,000 to build.
 Taking alternative, similarly priced options and their respective livability characteristics into account, there is a level of appeal that LWHs possess that can satisfy the most fastidious tastes.

 Early in 2013, I attended a talk given by former Mayor Sam Sullivan, who had previously launched what is called the EcoDensity initiative in 2006, which would include plans for higher densities and smaller ecological footprints necessary to sustain a growing population.
-His theories on how densification alters the very fabric of our communities was thought provoking, and centred around the notion that lower density developments typically have inhabitants of similar nature and backgrounds, while higher density inhabitants are somewhat more diverse and segregated.
+His theories on how densification alters the very fabric of our communities were thought-provoking and centred around the notion that lower-density developments typically have inhabitants of similar natures and backgrounds, while higher-density inhabitants are somewhat more diverse and segregated.
 Downsizers, small families, or young couples may therefore find the Lane Way Housing lifestyle very suitable, and arguably, affordable.